universalsafetyformat/usf_website/content/en/concepts/metamodel/_index.md

 ![Control Flow Concepts](control_flow_concept.png "Control Flow Concepts")

 For the modeling of information flow special port and connection concepts are provided in USF.
 This scopes the focus to separate information- and control flow modeling.
 Derived concepts are explicitly focused on control flow.
 To represent control flow ControlFlowPorts and ControlFlowConnections are used.
 Additional dedicated Blocktypes for Join, Fork, Merge and Decision are provided to model the control flow.
-Send and Receive Signal are used to start or consume a control flow and will consume ore emit a defined signal in the system.
+Send and Receive Signal are used to start or consume a control flow and will consume or emit a defined signal in the system.

 ## Safety Mechanism Concepts